 - Has it been at least 1 hour since you spent time looking at a screen (phone, TV, computer, tablet)?

 If you answered no to any of these questions, try to tweak your habits to create an environment more conducive to sleep.
 If you answered yes to all of them and are still having trouble falling asleep, your body is likely trying to tell you something.
-Consider introducing a meditation practice, changing your sleep schedule, or talking with your doctor.
+We strongly recommend that you talk with your doctor if this is the case for you.

 Dement, William C.; Christopher Vaughan (1999).
 The Promise of Sleep: A Pioneer in Sleep Medicine Explores the Vital Connection Between Health, Happiness, and a Good Night’s Sleep.
 Dell Trade Paperbacks.
 ISBN 0-440-50901-7. pp. 58–59.